willcrichton/willcrichton.github.io/legacy/notes/k-corrset/index.md

 Also if you know of an analytic solution to this problem, i.e., a smarter way to get an optimal answer without brute force, do let me know as well!
 Otherwise, I hope you learned a bit about performance engineering in Rust.

+## Addendum (10/30/23)

+This post generated a fair amount of engagement on [/r/rust](https://www.reddit.com/r/rust/comments/17cmmql/analyzing_data_180000x_faster_with_rust/) and [HN](https://news.ycombinator.com/item?id=37964161).
+I wanted to share a few things people have tried.

+* Sidney Radcliffe showed how to match Rust's performance using the [Numba] JIT with the Numba subset of Python.
+Check out the post ["Analyzing Data 170,000x Faster with Python"](https://sidsite.com/posts/python-corrset-optimization/).
+I added [corrset_numba.py](https://github.com/willcrichton/corrset-benchmark/blob/main/python/corrset_numba.py) to the `python/` directory of the benchmark.
+* katopz showed how to implement the Python example using the [polars] library (a Rust implementation of Pandas-like dataframes).
+A quick-and-dirty timing test suggests that the polars version is 3.5 times faster than the original Python baseline.
+I added [corrset_polars.py](https://github.com/willcrichton/corrset-benchmark/blob/main/python/corrset_polars.py) to the `python/` directory of the benchmark.
+* cjcormier [pointed out](https://github.com/willcrichton/corrset-benchmark/pull/2) a clever optimization: between the two combinations `[0, 1, 2, 3, 4]` and `[0, 1, 2, 3, 5]`, if we store the bit-set representing the intersection of `[0, 1, 2, 3]`, then we can compute the bit-set for `5` and `6` with only one intersection rather than five (or more generally, rather than $k$ intersections).
+Put another way, if we fuse the combinations iterator and the bit-set intersections, we can trade-off memory for performance.
+I implemented cjcormier's strategy in [fused.rs](https://github.com/willcrichton/corrset-benchmark/blob/main/src/fused.rs) and it achieves a **1.28x speedup** over my previous personal record, reducing the total computation time of k=5 from 10.3 minutes to 8.0 minutes.
+Thanks Chris!

 [Pandas]: https://pandas.pydata.org/
 [MultiIndex]: https://pandas.pydata.org/docs/user_guide/advanced.html
 [`time.time()`]: https://docs.python.org/3/library/time.html#time.time